gchenevert94/BiggestBlackestAPI/README.md

 In the gloom, players shift their cloudy gaze from pile to pile.
 Is it a trick of the light, or do the black cards and white cards seem to converge in an indistinguishable grayness?
 Mote by mote, dust settles on the cards.
 Nobody accumulates points.
 Nobody wins.
 **Don’t play Cards Against Humanity**: Walk to a park.
 Call your mother.
 Live a little.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/2.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/2.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/2.0/">Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic License</a>.

-[cah-image]: ./images/cah-image.jpg
-[graphql-image]: ./images/gql-image.svg
-[actix-image]: ./images/actix-image.png